Ahmed109-eng/expense_tracker/README.md

 # Testing
-The app Testing was performed manually for logins, and displaying the correct information. adding ndew tasks, updating tasks and deleting tasking.
+The app Testing was performed manually for logins, and displaying the correct information. adding new tasks, updating tasks and deleting tasking.

 # Validation of HTML, CSS, JS, and Python Code
 I used the following validation tools to validate HTML, CSS, PYTHON codes.